terikon/kendo-pouchdb/README.md

 Error will be raised if you will try to sort by a field that has no index.

-Sorting by multiple columns is not supported in map reduce mode.

 When sorting by the _id field, do not provide view for it in fieldViews.
 Use defaultView instead.

+Note: sorting by multiple columns is not supported in map reduce mode.

 ## Filtering (MapReduce mode)